oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 >
 > * It has the category `self`.
 > * The `url` starts with `https://`.
-> * The `url` ends with the valid filename for the CSAF document according to the rules in section 3 (cf. section 3.2.1.12.4).
+> * The `url` ends with the valid filename for the CSAF document according to the rules in section 5.1.

 The relevant path for this test is: